Skip to content

 Club transfer rules

 Club transfer rules allow certain pension schemes to calculate pension transfers on special terms.
-Public service pension schemes generally operate club transfers.
+Public service pension schemes generally operate Club transfers.
 See the section on Transferring in for more information.

 Consumer Prices Index (CPI)

 The Consumer Prices Index, or CPI, is the official measure of inflation in the UK.
 CPI is currently the measure that is used to adjust your pension account at the end of every Scheme year when you are an active member.
 CPI is also used to increase the value of any LGPS deferred pensions and pensions in payment every April.
-The adjustment ensure that the value of your pension account, deferred pension or pension in payment keeps up with the cost of living.
+The adjustment ensures that the value of your pension account, deferred pension or pension in payment keeps up with the cost of living.

 Contracted out